taricov/My_Data_Portfolio/README.md

 # About:

-I am an entry-level ML engineer coming from data analysis and finance background to join the community of the ML.
+## I am an entry-level ML engineer coming from data analysis and finance background to join the community of the ML.

+- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🌱 I’m currently learning everything 🤣
+- 👯 I’m looking to collaborate with other content creators
+- 🥅 2021 Goals Are To: 5 travels, 20 books, speak Russian
+- ⚡ Fun fact: I love to draw, listen to music and play guitar

 # My Main Skills:
   * [Python]()